-Fiverr is a popular marketplace that’s been around since 2010, making it one of the first and longest-lasting digital markets.
+Fiverr has been a popular marketplace around since 2010, making it one of the first and longest-lasting digital markets.
 However, that popularity means that it’s also been popular with various scammers over the years.
-We’re going to look at some of the scams and how you can avoid them.
+We will look at some of the scams and how you can avoid them.

 What is Fiverr?

-In 2010 the founders of Fiverr came up with the idea of a marketplace for one small one-off jobs, or “gigs”, online, this could be anything from filling out a form to fixing a minor website issue or designing a business card.
-Over the years it has evolved sell a variety of digital services typically offered by freelance contractors.
-Originally gigs where priced starting at $5 each, though freelancers could add extras such as faster delivery or other options to increase the price.
+In 2010 the founders of Fiverr came up with the idea of a marketplace for small, one-off jobs, or “gigs”, online.
+This could be anything from filling out a form to fixing a minor website issue or designing a business card.
+Over the years, it has evolved into selling various digital services typically offered by freelance contractors.
+Originally, gigs were priced at $5 each, though freelancers could add extras such as faster delivery or other options to increase the price.
 Today the site offers all kinds of digital services ranging from writing, translation, graphic design, video editing, programming and more.

 Common Fiverr Scams